ttltrk/TTT/LAN/ENG/ENG.md

 I want him to understand the problem. - akarom, hogy megértse a problémát. do you want me to repeat it - Akarod, hogy megismételjem?
 My friend lets her son run. - A barátnőm engedi futni a fiát.
+The teacher let him go. - A tanár elengedte.
+I let the dog play in the garden. - Hagyom a kutyát játszani a kertben.
 ```

 [^^^](#ENG)